DavidDTessier/gcp-certifications/Security Engineer/Resource Manager.md

 ![Policy Concepts](images/org-policy-concepts_1.svg)

+### Restricting by domains
+_Resource Manager_ provides a domain restriction contraint, used within an org policy, that can limit resource sharing based on domain.

+Organization policies can use this constraint to limit resource sharing to a specified set of one or more G Suite domains, and exceptions can be granted on a per-folder or per-project basis.

+The domain restriction constraint is not retroactive.
+Once a domain restriction is set, this limitation will apply to IAM policy changes made from that point forward, and not to any previous changes.

+_For example, consider two related organizations: examplepetstore.com and altostrat.com.
+You have granted an examplepetstore.com identity an IAM role in altostrat.com.
+Later, you decided to restrict identities by domain, and implemented an organization policy with the domain restriction constraint in altostrat.com.
+In this case, the existing examplepetstore.com identities would not lose access in altostrat.com.
+From that point, you could only grant IAM roles to identities from the altostrat.com domain._

+The domain restriction constraint is based on the `iam.allowedPolicyMemberDomains` list constraint.

 ### Constraints

 A **_constraint_** is a definition of the behaviors that are controlled by an organization policy.
 A constraint has a type, either list or boolean.